CriiptoDOCS

 • 200 OK: (when sending response_mode=json) The response payload will be a JSON literal with a string-valued location property.
 The value will be a URL where the relevant response parameters are in the query section.
 You should start by checking for errors (an error query parameter will be present in the response).
 If not an error, pick out the code and state parameters and use your OIDC library to exhange the code to an id_token.

-• 302 Redirect: (when sending response_mode=query) The Location response header value value will be a URL where the relevant response parameters are in the query section.
+• 302 Redirect: (when sending response_mode=query) The Location response header value will be a URL where the relevant response parameters are in the query section.
 You should perform the same OAuth2-response processing as described for the 200 OK case.

 • 400 Bad Request: Can have several causes, we recommend that you invoke the cancelUrl and present the user with the option to login again.